Jazzy-tk/MEK1300-PYTHON/prosjekt_1/prosjekt_1_notes.md

     1. If INPUT = RANDOM-NUMBER, exit loop, print win message
     2. If INPUT =/ RANDOM-NUMBER, LIVES - 1, return.

+*To Do*
+- Make error free inputs (If the user types numbers instead of letters and vice versa)

-*Potantial things to add*
+*Potential things to add*
-- "Want to try again?" message on loss
+- Option to exit mid game
+- Introduction?
+(Tutorial thing)